The Complete Guide to Savandurga Trek

 | Note: Always consult a doctor before taking any medicine.

 ❖ Can I do this trek if I have never been on a trek before?

 Yes and No. A person who follows an active lifestyle, can consider Savandurga for their first trek.
-For people who lead a relatively sedentary lifestyle, we recommend a slightly less strenous trek like Skandagiri.
+For people who lead a relatively sedentary lifestyle, we recommend a slightly less strenous trek like Brahmagiri or Skandagiri.

 ❖ Can I trek Savandurga at night?

 No. You cannot trek to Savandurga at night.